Please note the following requirements related to prerequisite course work:

 All prerequisite science courses must be completed within the last 10 years.

-CHEMISTRY: 2 semesters (or equivalent) with laboratory.
+CHEMISTRY: two semesters (or equivalent) with laboratory.

 These courses must be college level.
 The courses may be inorganic chemistry or they may be a combination of organic, inorganic or biochemistry.
 Introductory courses that cannot be used as prerequisites for more advanced courses are not acceptable.

-PHYSICS: 2 semesters (or equivalent) with laboratory.
+PHYSICS: two semesters (or equivalent) with laboratory.

 These courses must be college level and cover a broad background in physics, including the principles and application of mechanics, fluids, heat, thermodynamics, sound waves, electricity, magnetism and light.

-ANATOMY: 1 semester (or equivalent) with laboratory.
+ANATOMY: one semester (or equivalent) with laboratory.